 This urn is all whomper-jawed and had a small hole in the side but was definitely worth saving.
 All it needed was a fresh coat of paint and then a dark antique finish using paint.
 I have all the details for you plus a video of the antiquing or aging process.
 And....today is Thrift Store Decor Day so you know what that means!

 I bought the vase at the thrift store for $1.
-Doesn't look like much now but trust me.....it will.
+It doesn't look like much now but trust me.....it will.

-I first painted the urn with FolkArt Home Decor Chalk, color Linen (here on Amazon).
+I first painted the urn with FolkArt Home Decor Chalk, color Linen.

 I applied two coats of paint not worrying if I covered every nook and cranny.
 The photo above shows how the urn looked after drying for an hour.

 Now to make the urn look old in a good way.
-I mixed dark brownish black paint with water about 50/50.
+I mixed the dark brownish-black paint with water about 50/50.
 Using paint as an antiquing glaze is a budget saver.
 The dark paint is Miss Lillian's No-Wax Chock Paint.
 The paint is leftover from a furniture project.
-After adding water to the paint I brushed it on the painted urn using a small inexpensive chip brush.
+After adding water to the paint, I brushed it on the painted urn using a small, inexpensive chip brush.
 I worked with small areas not the whole urn at once.